anna-dor-plumsail/documents-docs/source/document-generation/docx/formatters.rst

 merge-nulls
 -----------

-:code:`merge-nulls` - use this formatter to merge table cells horizontally if there are null values.
+:code:`merge-nulls` - use this formatter to merge table cells horizontally if there is null value.

 Examples
 ~~~~~~~~